Skip to main content

 Rule Details

-This rule validates import statements (or any other dependency-creating syntax) to ensure that each element is imported only through its defined entry point based on the provided configuration.
+This rule validates dependencies to ensure that each element is imported only through its defined entry point based on the provided configuration.
 It helps maintain consistent access patterns across your codebase and prevents bypassing public interfaces.

 Options